 Federal law provides another important protection for the community spouse: the “monthly maintenance needs allowance” or MMNA for short.

-The MMNA is an amount of income allowed to the spouse, ranging in amount from $2,003 to $2,980.50 a month.
+The MMNA is an amount of income allowed to the spouse, ranging in amount from $2,058 to $3,160.50 a month.
+(These numbers are effective as of January 1, 2019 and are adjusted for inflation periodically.)
 A formula incorporating “shelter costs” such as utilities, rent or mortgage costs, real estate taxes and insurance premiums determines where the spouse falls between the minimum and the maximum.

 Many spouses have income below their allowed MMNA.
 It quite often makes sense, if at all possible, to use the couple’s non-exempt assets to raise the community spouse’s income.
 Here’s an example: